digitechgraphics/digitechgraphics.github.io/README.md

-# digitechgraphics.github.io
-Professional presentation &amp; graphic design services | Digitech Graphics
+# Digitech Graphics

+Static 7-page website for presentations and graphics.

+Upload all files to a public repo named `digitechgraphics.github.io` to host with GitHub Pages.